I saw a quote on Facebook one sleepless night that summed up my current life situation pretty perfectly.

 I have no doubt that I will miraculously rally at some point.
 Hell, I may even start tomorrow completely transformed.
 But, right now…at this moment…I feel that I’m burdened.
 And it sucks.

 I’ve said this before, the nights are hard.
 Tonight is one of those nights.
-I know too well the statistics that surround this terrible disease, and they lead me to the miserable land of what if’s night after night.
+Having been fully immersed in the epilepsy awareness community, I know too well the statistics that surround this terrible disease.
+The statistics lead me to the miserable land of what if’s night after night.

-While you may wonder why I’ve tortured myself with facts, it’s the knowledge I’ve gained despite knowing these devastating statistics that has gotten us this far.
+While you may wonder why I’ve tortured myself with facts, it’s the knowledge I’ve gained through epilepsy awareness, despite knowing these devastating statistics, that has gotten us this far.

 So, I continue to educate myself on epilepsy, not knowing if I’m doing us more harm than good.
 But, that’s the struggle in this journey.
 The constant unknowns.